andre-yer/algorithms_structures/README.md

 ## SET UP (Visual Studio Code)

 ### Windows
 For setting up this project first of all open it in main folder `~/algorithms_structures`.
-Then go to `Settings->settings.json` and add those lines:
+Then go to `Settings -> settings.json` and add those lines:
 ```json
 {
     "python.linting.pylintArgs": [